githedgehog/docs/docs/vlab/running.md

 [Click Here](#build-the-installer-and-start-vlab) to start VLAB, or see the next section for customizing the topology.

 ### Collapsed Core
-If a Collapsed Core topology is desired, after the `hhfab init --dev` step, edit the resulting `fab.yaml` file and change the `mode: spine-leaf` to `mode: collapsed-core`.
+If a Collapsed Core topology is desired, after the `hhfab init --dev` step, edit the resulting `fab.yaml` file and change the `mode: spine-leaf` to `mode: collapsed-core`:
-Or if you want to run Collapsed Core topology with 2 MCLAG switches:

 ```console
 ubuntu@docs:~$ hhfab vlab gen